All Episodes

 Jimmy Carter tried the same thing.

-Uh that's why there's nothing universally new here.
+That's why there's nothing universally new here.

-Anyway, on the status of race relations, 59% of black respondents thought that they were generally bad in this country, compared with 34% of whites who thought that the race relations are generally bad.
+Anyway, on the status of race relations, 59% of black respondents thought that they were generally bad in this country, compared with 34% of whites who thought that race relations are generally bad.

 Only 17% of whites said the same thing.

-Twenty-seven percent of whites said too much had been made of problems facing black people, while half of blacks said not enough had been made of racial barriers that they face.
+27% of whites said too much had been made of problems facing black people, while half of blacks said not enough had been made of racial barriers that they face.

-Well half the blacks don't feel that way.
+Half the blacks don't feel that way.

 That's right.